NateEag/how-i-code/drafts/changing-programs.rst

    carefully', "user's best interest"

-First, listen carefully to the request for a change.
-Understand deeply why the asker is requesting the change, and exactly what change in behavior they're asking for.
+First, listen carefully to the request for a change. `Understand deeply`_ why the asker is requesting the change and exactly what change in behavior they're asking for (they may not know either of those things).
 That requires a `deep understanding`_ of the program's current behavior (something the asker may not have themselves).

 To gain that, you must use the program as it currently exists, both for the specified task and other tasks.